I have now completed over

 The position of the handle bars is very poor.
 Even for someone like me who is tall with long arms they are too far forward and lower than one would expect.
 This puts the rider into a odd semi sports ride position which is ridiculous on a big heavy tourer.
 The bars can be adjusted in 3 positions which I assumed would bring them back to a more standard position however the amount of adjustment allowed is so small to be of little benefit.
 The bike needs a fair bit of input to turn in and hold a line (more on this later) so after a couple of extended rides with a long stretch to the bars and lacking leverage I knew this was really a design flaw.
 I fitted a bar riser plate at considerable expense to bring the bars up 25mm and back 40mm which given my long arms has them almost back to a neutral position but they could still come back another 25mm.
 I have not seen another FJR on the roads here in Japan yet (seriously) and the bars probably are the main reason as very few Japanese guys would have the reach needed. (and be comfortable)

-Wind protection is spot on.
+Wind protection is almost spot on.
 The fairing strikes a good balance between protection from cold air and allowing some breeze to the rider in summer.
-Some reviews have commented that the riders hands are not shielded from wind like the other bikes in this range however I think that is one of the FJRs good points.
+Some reviews have commented that the riders hands are not as shielded from wind like the other bikes in this range however I think that is one of the FJRs good points.
 In summer the rider can get fresh air to his hands and into his jacket sleeves from the cuffs if wearing shorty gloves to keep arms cool which makes a big difference to rider comfort.
 In winter you can always add hand guards or simply use those large windproof bar end mitts to cover your gloves and cuff area but in the high temperatures in California my arms got heat rash on the R1200RT as so little air circulated.

 The electric screen is excellent.
 Lowered it allows reasonably good air flow in summer and raised it stops cold wind very effectively with almost no turbulence, I can even ride with my visor up at lower speeds.
 The screen is perhaps the best feature of the FJR for me and one I am constantly using.
 During a ride it can start down in city traffic and then raised on highway returning down when slowly riding in quiet mountain back roads to feel a the cool mountain air then raised if really up high where the air even in summer can be cold.
 I don’t need so much focus on my riding gear as I can control the temperature by the screen and I get no strong buffeting turbulence unlike the short screens on adventure bikes but YMMV.